diegocamlooker/Kickstarter/collection.md

 We can find there mid-to-heavy games from the last 5 years (Cult of the new) with tons of miniatures.

 This year so far, I've backed 6 KS campaigns, I had also to adapt to this new industry shift: we no longer go to a shop to buy something, but we do help a crazy project on somebody's head come to life and then wait for a year to own it.

+And now we have some tips to be one of those!

 Move to [Final thoughts and and future work page](https://diegocamlooker.github.io/Kickstarter/final)